shoppertrail/shoppertrail-uat-guide/README.md

 1. **Scenario ID 5:**  This scenario tests the core ShopperTrail feedback feature for *Guests.*

     Leaving feedback (called a "Trail Drop") for a store, typically constitutes why a shopper left without buying an item (wrong style/brand).
 Although feedback can also be that they were happy to find/purchase an item in-stock.
 Providing feedback as a guest does not require a ShopperTrail account.
-   - On your mobile device, open the camera (or our QR‑scanner app) and scan the **Store QR Code** below.
+   - Make sure you are logged out of ShopperTrail.
+Now, on your mobile device, open the camera (or the ShopperTrail QR‑scanner) and scan the **Store QR Code** below.
 Note, in the real world this may be at the store's counter or posted inside the door.
    <p align="center">
       <img src="./d4202c13-b359-4193-b355-cf046beff83c.png" alt="ABC QR Code">
    </p>